johnpuddephatt/collaborativehousing/_pages/our-services-new-draft.md

 published: false

 ---
 Many people across the Thames Valley do not have access to good quality, secure and affordable housing.
-At Collaborative Housing, we think communities themselves are best-placed to identify their local housing need.

-### We’re here to help bring together residents, housing associations, councils and landlords to collaborate and learn from each other to build better homes, and stronger places.
+At Collaborative Housing, we’re here to help bring together residents, housing associations, councils and landlords to collaborate and learn from each other to build better homes, and stronger places.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cSXPj93ZJyI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>